Honus Wagner Rookie Card

 He was no defensive slouch either, in fact to this day he is regarded as the greatest shortstop to ever play the game.

 For 16 years (1898-1913) Honus hit .300 or better, winning the NL batting title eight times!

 Baseball historian and statistician Bill James has declared Honus as “the second-best player of all time after Babe Ruth.”

 Although he dominated batting stats and fielding percentages there was another category he dominated in – the stolen base.

 Collecting a career 723 stolen bases ranks him 10th all-time.
 In fact, it’s because of his speed on the bases, and German heritage, he was nicknamed the “The Flying Dutchman.”

 Ironically, when speaking of Honus one topic keeps popping up that I find rather odd.
 His appearance.
 Could it be that door-knocker of a nose he has?

 In the book titled, The Real 100 Best Baseball Players of All Time…And Why!
 Ken Shouler explains it best,

 “…his arms were so long he could tie his shoes without bending over.
 Barrel chested and long of limb, he was also long on baseball skill.
 The hulking 5 foot 11 inch, 200 pound shortstop was bow-legged and appeared ill-equipped to handle the most demanding position on the diamond.
 Appearances deceive, because handle shortstop he did.”

-- In 1900 he won his first batting title, he hit .381 batting average, with a .573 slugging percentage.
-Along with 45 doubles and 22 triples.
+- In 1900 he won his first batting title, he hit a .381 batting average, with a .573 slugging percentage along with 45 doubles and 22 triples.